xxABJ/terminal-workflow/README.md

 # terminal-workflow 👌👌
-A great starting point with the power of Portability and Windows &lt;3
+A great starting point with the power of Neovim, Portability and Windows &lt;3

 # 🚀 A Portable Windows Dev Toolchain
 A fully self‑contained development environment for Windows (10+/Server).
 Drop it into any folder.
-Run one installer.
-Get a complete toolchain:
+Run one installer and get a complete toolchain:

 - **Neovim (nightly)** [Link](https://github.com/neovim/neovim "Give me a starr :P")
 - **Python (embed) + Automatic pip & pynvim** [Link](https://www.python.org "Cmon bro :D")